homelessstudentfund/homelessstudent.github.io/README.md

 # homelessstudent.github.io
-Donate to Homeless Students Just Trying to Survie
+Donate to a Homeless Student Just Trying to Survie